 Breaking rules to do great things

 "If you see something that needs to be made, make it.
 If you see the need, so does somebody else.
 If you don't work on the solution, somebody else will."
 One look at Jeremy Blum's '13 M. Eng.,'12 B.S. personal website gives ample evidence that he practices what he preaches.
-He has helped create an indoor lighting system that mimics the sun and uses far less energy than traditional incandescent bulbs, he runs his own engineering consulting firm, he co-founded the PopShop co-working space for start-ups at Cornell, he founded and led the Cornell University Sustainable Design group, and he has designed electronics for consumer 3D printers and 3D scanners.
+He has helped create an indoor lighting system that mimics the sun and uses far less energy than traditional incandescent bulbs, he runs his own engineering consulting firm, he co-founded the PopShop co-working space for start-ups at Cornell, he founded and led the Cornell University Sustainable Design group, He was a member of the 2011 Kessler Fellows cohort, and he has designed electronics for consumer 3D printers and 3D scanners.
 Blum was recently hired by Google [x], a division of Google that focuses on building "moonshot" technologies.

 This list of accomplishments becomes even more impressive when you realize that Jeremy Blum is not yet 24 years old.
 Blum is part of a revolutionary wave of young engineers who hold their field to a higher standard.
 "I believe that creative engineering is indistinguishable from fine artwork," says Blum.
 He also believes in the power of engineering to make people's lives better.
 "We need to positively impact people.
 We cannot wait around thinking somebody else will do it.
 I do not like to be told that I can't do something."